-South Korea is very much an underestimated country when it comes to travel, and is not mentioned as often as it should.
+South Korea is very much an underestimated country when it comes to travel, and is not mentioned as often as it should be.
 Busan must then be considered one of the most underrated cities in the whole of Asia.
-Without doubt its on my personal list of all time favourite cities.
+Without a doubt, it’s on my list of all-time favourite cities.
 This is a list of the top 10 highlights in the fabulous city of Busan.

 Table of Contents

 The top of the list is taken by what is claimed to be the “most beautiful temple in Korea”.
 This is as much as you’d expect from a temple which began construction over nothing less than a dream.
 Located on a cliff’s edge on the southern tip of the Korean peninsula, Haedong Yonggungsa was built in 1376 under the leadership of the royal consultant Naong Hyegeun.
 This was the very man who lay the foundations for Buddhism during the Joseon era (1392-1910).